-N = Payout Start Date, to the end of the Guarantee Period; and the average daily Treasury Rate for a maturity equal to the Guarantee Period for the week preceding the receipt of the withdrawal, transfer, death benefit, or income payment request.
-If a note for a maturity of length N is not available, a weighted average will be
+= Payout Start Date, to the end of the Guarantee Period; and the average daily Treasury Rate for a maturity equal to the Guarantee Period for the week preceding the receipt of the withdrawal, transfer, death benefit, or income payment request.
+If a Note with a maturity of the original Guarantee Period is not available, we determine an appropriate interest rate based on an interpolation of the next shortest duration and next longest duration Notes.